Yonatankinfe/UX-Score/README.md

 2.  **API Key Configuration:**

-    This project requires a Google Gemini API key to function.
-The application is configured to read the API key from an environment variable named `API_KEY`.
+    UXScope requires a Google Gemini API key to function.

-    -   Get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey).
+    -   If you don't have one, get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey).
-    -   You must set this key in the environment where you are running the application.
-The specific method will depend on your operating system and deployment environment.
-For local development in a bash terminal, you can export the variable:
-        ```bash
-        export API_KEY="YOUR_API_KEY_HERE"
-        ```
-    -   When deploying to a hosting service (like Vercel, Netlify, etc.), add `API_KEY` as an environment variable in the project settings.

-    **Note**: The application will not work without this environment variable being correctly set.
+    -   When you first launch the application, you will be prompted to enter this API key.
+    -   Paste your key into the input field and click "Continue".

+    Your API key is stored exclusively in your browser's local storage.
+It is not transmitted to any server other than the Google Gemini API for analysis requests.

 3.  **Run the application:**
     Since this is a simple static project with ES modules, you don't need a complex build step.
 Just serve the project's root directory with a local web server.